mday64/AdventOfCode2022/IDEAS.md

 Is there a way to order the partitions such that we start by trying partitions that are "more even"?
 Perhaps trying to assign similar total flow rates?

+# Day 17
+Part 2 is very SLOW!

+The problem is in recognizing a repeating pattern in the tower configuration.
+Rather than checking only after complete repetitions of the input, can I check after every piece?

 # Day 19
 It's SLOW!